The janus API for Python Calling

 SWI-Prolog version

-is not accessible this raises a Prolog exception.
+datais not provided andfileis not accessible this raises a Prolog exception.
 Errors that occur during the compilation are printed using print_message/2 and can currently not be captured easily.
-The script below prints the train connections as a list of Python tuples.import janus_swi as janus janus.consult("trains", """ train('Amsterdam', 'Haarlem'). train('Amsterdam', 'Schiphol'). """) print([d['Tuple'] for d in janus.query("train(_From,_To),Tuple=_From-_To")])
+The script below prints the train connections as a list of Python tuples.import janus_swi as janus janus.consult("trains", """ train('Amsterdam', 'Haarlem'). train('Amsterdam', 'Schiphol'). """) print([d['Tuple'] for d in janus.query("train(_From,_To),Tuple=_From-_To")])- Compatibility PIP.
+The

 - Compatibility PIP.
 The